napari/docs/docs/developers/contributing/testing.md

     assert viewer.layers[0].name == 'Image'
 ```

-The `qt_viewer` fixture take care about proper teardown of all qt widgets related to the viewer.
+The `qt_viewer` fixture takes care of proper teardown of all qt widgets related to the viewer.
-If you need to adjust the QtViewer for a given [test file](https://docs.pytest.org/en/stable/how-to/fixtures.html#override-a-fixture-on-a-test-module-level) you can use `qt_viewer_` fixture.
+If you need to adjust the QtViewer for a given [test file](https://docs.pytest.org/en/stable/how-to/fixtures.html#override-a-fixture-on-a-test-module-level) you can use the `qt_viewer_` fixture.

 ```python
 @pytest.fixture